 - Add onion and celery and saute until translucent.

 - Add chicken stock and beef stock to pot (can also substitute veggie stock).

-	- Add tomato sauce, mixed veggies and potatoes and simmer on medium for 20 minutes until potatoes are tender.
+- Add tomato sauce, mixed veggies, and potatoes and simmer on medium heat for 20 minutes until potatoes are tender.

 - Add in crab meat, adjust seasoning as needed.

 Nutrition info is an estimate and may contain errors.

 Whether you are a novice in the kitchen, or a seasoned chef, Dietitian Klara will work with you to help you reach your nutrition goals.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating, Cooking with Diabetes and Cooking with Food Sensitivities Guide.